 Clients are normally encouraged to actively monitor their progress towards recovery treatment goals and outcomes.

 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
-Any input at this stage will likely pay dividends later.
+This part is important and can determine your progress later, so don't skip it.

 KEY QUESTIONS